ROCm/hipRAND/docs/cpp-api.rst

 ===================
-C/C++ API Reference
+C/C++ API reference
 ===================

-This chapter describes the hipRAND C and C++ API.
+This document describes the hipRAND APIs available in C and C++.

 Device Functions
 ================